 Catherine joined NCO in July 2017, charged with developing the artistic and educational vision for the orchestras.
 She is a portfolio musician - alongside her role at NCO she is a professional violinist with the City of Birmingham Symphony Orchestra and a founder member of The Stringcredibles, a string quartet dedicated to exploring the relationship between classical performers and their audiences.
 Her priorities for NCO will be to bring the best conductors, tutors and repertoire to all our orchestras, to articulate and refine our curriculum and to connect NCO as widely as possible to the broader educational sector.

-Susan is responsible for the day-to-day management of the accounts and payroll.
-She is an experienced Management Accountant, with a large part of her career being in the automotive industry.
-Susan likes walking, reading and the theatre.
-She is also the resident baker at NCO HQ and makes a marvellous Victoria sponge.
+Susan joined NCO in 2015 and is responsible for the day-to-day management of the accounts and payroll, and also oversees NCO's annual bursary scheme.
+She is an experienced Management Accountant, having spent a large part of her career in the automotive industry.
+Susan enjoys going to the theatre and taking her cockapoo, Ducky, for a nice long walk.
+She makes a marvellous coffee and walnut sponge.

 Sophie joined NCO in February 2018.
 In her role as Managing Director, Sophie will oversee everything NCO does with responsibility for the strategic development of the organisation.
 Sophie has worked in the arts for 25 years, holding positions at English National Opera, Arts Council England and Welsh National Opera.
 As Chief Executive of Sinfonia Cymru from 2006, Sophie led significant growth in the orchestra’s programme, reach and profile; an achievement formally recognised in 2012 as winner of the inaugural ABO/Rhinegold Orchestra Manager of the Year.